 Research is ongoing to find new treatments for Parkinson’s disease.
-Gene therapy, which involves delivering normal genes directly to your brain to help prevent the death of brain cells is one example.
+One example is gene therapy, which involves delivering normal genes directly to your brain to help prevent the death of brain cells.
 Other research is looking at whether nerve cells that are lost in people with Parkinson’s disease can be replaced with new healthy cells from stem cells grown in the laboratory.

 However, these therapies are still at an experimental stage and may not be available for some time.

-Parkinson’s disease is caused by a loss of nerve cells in the part of your brain that produces dopamine.
+Parkinson’s disease is caused by nerve cells dying in the part of your brain that produces dopamine.
 This can happen gradually and the level of dopamine in your brain can fall over time.
-At the moment, scientists don’t fully understand the exact reasons why the nerve cells die aren’t fully understood at present.
+At the moment, scientists don’t fully understand the exact reasons why the nerve cells start to die.

 Rarely, Parkinson’s disease runs in families.
-How these inherited factors play a role isn’t currently known but research has shown a link between a number of different genes and the development of the condition.
+Scientists don’t fully understand these inherited factors, but research shows a link between a number of different genes and the development of the condition.

 Certain chemicals in the environment that may be harmful to your brain, called neurotoxins, have also been linked to Parkinson’s disease.
 It's possible that people who are exposed to more of these neurotoxins are more likely to develop the condition, but the evidence is inconclusive.

 Research is ongoing to try to find the exact reasons why some people get Parkinson’s disease.